openid/fapi/fapi-grant-management.md

 ```

 ## Authorization Response
-This specification doesn't introduce any changes to authorization response. `grant_id` will not be included in the authorization response.
+This specification doesn't introduce any changes to authorization response. `grant_id` should not be included in the authorization response.

 ## Authorization Error Response